 Leafy greens from the garden like kale, cabbage, dandelion, or other easy to grow vegetables are a good source of vitamins and minerals your chicken needs to stay healthy.
-These shouldn’t be a problem to free range chicken who feast on grass and other green leaves of their choice when foraging.
+These shouldn’t be a problem to free-range chickens who feast on grass and other green leaves of their choice when foraging.

 However, when keeping them in through winter or raising them in a closed environment, throwing in these leaves on a daily basis is necessary.

 Sunflower Seeds and Cracked Corn

 Finally, cracked corn and husked (hulled) sunflower seeds are a final addition to your chicken’s meal plan.
 Hulled sunflower seeds give the hen access to the endosperm that has most of the protein and fats.